netmod-wg/schedule-yang/draft-ma-netmod-schedule-yang.md

 {:numbered="false"}

    This work is derived from the {{?I-D.ietf-opsawg-ucl-acl}}.
-There is a desire from the WG to see this model be seperately defined for wide use in scheduling context.
+There is a desire from the OPSAWG to see this model be separately defined for wide use in scheduling context.

-   The authors would like to thank Adrian Farrel, Wei Pan, Tianran Zhou and Joe Clarke for their valuable comments and great input to this work.
+   Thanks to Adrian Farrel, Wei Pan, Tianran Zhou, and Joe Clarke for their valuable comments and great input to this work.